Muskan-yadav1903/CompareCart-Website/README.md

-# Project Overview : Price Comparison Shopping Website
+# CompareCart : Price Comparison Shopping Website
 This project is a web application that allows users to compare prices for the same product across different e-commerce websites, such as Amazon and Flipkart.
 The platform helps users make informed purchasing decisions by providing an intuitive interface and advanced filtering options.